 - The country is in serious need of health care tort reform.

 - Barriers to insurance company competition across state lines need to come down.

 - Obama Care never “followed the money” to find out who is actually profiting from the ever escalating healthcare costs in this country and how to get those factors under control.

 - Obama Care never got the immense amount of fraud and abuse in current government healthcare programs, Medicare and Medicaid, under control in order to save money to efficiently fund other government health care initiatives.

 - Obama Care never put serious research money towards curing the major diseases that drive high healthcare costs such as high frequency cancers and dementia type diseases.

 But it is not just missing the root causes of our healthcare costs that makes Obama Care so horrible.
 It resulted in millions of Americans losing access to their favored doctors, hospitals, and insurance policies.
-It has caused deductibles and co-pays to escalate substantially.
+It has caused insurance premiums, deductibles and co-pays to escalate substantially.
 It will likely add trillions of dollars to the national debt.
 It has exposed millions of Americans to higher than necessary identity theft chances.
 It has created government bureaucracies that are wastefully spending taxpayer wealth and being exploited by criminal elements.
 It has stifled economic growth and job creation.